inspec/inspec/docs/resources.rst

 Syntax -- DONE
 -----------------------------------------------------
-A ``service`` InSpec resource block declares the name of a service and then one (or more) matchers to test the state of the service.
-For example:
+A ``service`` InSpec resource block declares the name of a service and then one (or more) matchers to test the state of the service:

 .. code-block:: ruby